httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 ## The hit parameter

-"hit", when true, indicates that the request was satisfied by the cache; i.e., it did not go forward, and the response was obtained from the cache.
-A response that originally was produced by the origin but was modified by the cache (for example, a 304 or 206 status code) is still considered a hit.
+"hit", when true, indicates that the request was satisfied by the cache; i.e., it was not forwarded, and the response was obtained from the cache.
+A response that was originally produced by the origin but was modified by the cache (for example, a 304 or 206 status code) is still considered a hit, as long as it did not go forward (e.g., for validation).

 "hit" and "fwd" are exclusive; only one of them should appear on each list member.